 What part of the project did you find the most challenging?

 Explaining the copper pipes above the bath to the plumber.
-He was v sceptical, even when I drew it on the walls!
-But in the end he loved it, despite not getting it at first.
+He was very sceptical, even when I drew it on the walls!
+But in the end, he loved it, despite not getting it at first.

 When it comes to decorating your home, what would be your top tips?